-SO-222: Social Service Field Work II (3.00 cr.)
+SO-222: Social Service Field Work II

 Continues the field work experience of SO 221.
 It is suggested that students find a placement for Field Work (90 hours) prior to the course starting for the semester the student is registered.
 Prerequisite: SO-221